 a.
 Reduce migration risks and complexities.

 BYOIP reduces the risks of introducing new IPs when migrating.
 Developers won’t have to redefine applications’ hardcoded IPs for communications.
-In addition, network engineers won’t have to split traffic for a period of time between two different locations.
+In addition, network engineers won’t have to split traffic for some time between two different locations.
 Plus, they won’t have to spend time monitoring the change.

 b.
 Avoid risking hardcoded dependencies.